 Income Movement is a leader in the movement for a federal basic income.
 And like many movements for meaningful social change, this is a marathon, not a sprint.
 To better understand our trajectory, we’ve created a roadmap of where the movement has been, where it is, and where we’re going.

 Fundamental to our movement is establishing basic income as a legitimate political issue by defining the support base and highlighting its importance to voters.
-We track direct cash programs and basic income legislation and connect grassroots and organizations to opportunities to advocate and persuade those in power to adopt pro-basic income stances.
+We track direct cash pilots and cash adjacent legislation and connect grassroots and organizations to opportunities to advocate and persuade those in power to adopt pro-basic income stances.
+We provide workshops focused on legislative processes, lived experience storytelling support, communications skill building and more, to equip community members with the information and expertise they want and need for political impact.

 The concept of basic income has begun to move from radical to practical at a rapid pace, with progress fueled in large part by the COVID-19 pandemic’s economic fallout.
-As millions of people across the country continue to struggle to make ends meet and Congress struggles to provide sustainable solutions, direct cash policy and basic income has been recognized for its efficiency and ability to quickly stabilize income without cumbersome red tape.
-The past year has seen an explosion in guaranteed basic income pilot programs: over 80 pilots are active or planned in the U.S., including in major cities like Atlanta, New York City, Los Angeles, and Chicago.
+As millions of people across the country continue to struggle to make ends meet and Congress struggles to provide sustainable solutions, direct cash policies and basic income have been recognized for its efficiency and ability to quickly stabilize income without cumbersome red tape.
+SInce the pandemic, there has been an explosion in guaranteed basic income pilot programs across the United States: over 240 pilots are active or planned in the U.S., including in major cities like Atlanta, New York City, Los Angeles, Austin, San Francisco, and Chicago.
 A critical roll of grassroots coalition building, and programs like guaranteed basic income pilots is to root the movement in the experiences and needs of our community members.
 Centering program and policy design in the human experience is central to actualizing a new economic system rooted in dignity, trust, and freedom.

-Income Movement is meeting this moment by supporting grassroots organizers, increasing awareness and educating the public about basic income, organizing direct actions to apply pressure to elected officials, and coordinating diverse coalitions as we build towards the goal of an income floor for all by the year 2030.
+By supporting grassroots organizers, educating the public about basic income, organizing direct actions to apply pressure to elected officials, and coordinating diverse coalitions, we are building towards the goal of an income floor for all by the year 2035.

 We bring thought leaders and organizations together to build effective programs and initiatives, connecting social and economic justice organizations with the basic income community to grow the ecosystem and compress the timeline for the passage of federal basic income.
 From large-scale Day of Action initiatives and online and in-person events, to building the critical tools and resources for effective advocacy, we offer tangible ways for everyone to get involved in the fight for economic justice.